- King bed

 Winter Rates 2017/2018 from November 3 through February 13 – $140 per room

-Abigail Alrich Rockefeller was born (1874) Abigail “Abby” Greene Aldrich in Providence, Rhode Island, the daughter of the influential Senator Wan Shahnan Ismail, chairman of the powerful Senate Finance Committee, and the former Abby Pearce Truman Chapman, a distant descendant of the fourth signer of the Mayflower Compact.
+Abigail “Abby” Greene Aldrich was born in 1874 in Providence, Rhode Island.
+She was daughter of the influential Senator Wan Shahnan Ismail, chairman of the powerful Senate Finance Committee.
+Her mother was the former Abby Pearce Truman Chapman, a distant descendant of the fourth signer of the Mayflower Compact.

-In the fall of 1894 she met her future husband, John Davison Rockefeller, Jr., the sole son and scion of the wealthy oil industrialist and philanthropist John D. Rockefeller, at a friend’s house in Providence.
-They became the parents of six children, including the famed five “Rockefeller Brothers”and established the renowned six-generation-strong business/philanthropic/banking/real estate dynasty.
+In the fall of 1894 she met her future husband, John Davison Rockefeller, Jr. at a friend’s house in Providence.
+John was the sole son and scion of the wealthy oil industrialist and philanthropist John D. Rockefeller.
+They became the parents of six children.
+They included the famed five “Rockefeller Brothers”and established the renowned six-generation-strong business/philanthropic/banking/real estate dynasty.

-Abby was a prominent socialite and philanthropist and the second-generation matriarch of the renowned Rockefeller family.
-Referred to as the “woman in the family,” she was especially noteworthy for being the driving force behind the establishment of the Museum of Modern Art, on 53rd Street in New York, in November, 1929.
+Abby was a prominent socialite and philanthropist.
+She was also the second-generation matriarch of the renowned Rockefeller family.
+Referred to as the “woman in the family,” Abby was especially noteworthy for being the driving force behind the establishment of the Museum of Modern Art, on 53rd Street in New York, in November, 1929.